facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 Each item of `sections` list is an object with the following attributes:

+- `id` - Unique HTML id of the section, in case we need to refer to it from custom handlers code (String, Optional)
+- `classes` = Custom classes that you can use to restyle element or refer to it from custom handlers code (String, Optional)
 - `collapsable` - Whether the section will toggle when its title is clicked (Boolean, Optional, Default: true)
 - `initially_collapsed` - Whether the section display will initially be collapsed (Boolean, Optional, Default: false)
 - `instruction` - HTML content describing this section; it is located before all contained fieldsets (String, Optional)
 - `name` - Unique string that serves as object reference when using dynamic form config (String)
 - `title` - Header of the section (String)
 - `fieldsets` - **List of containers** into which form fields are grouped by meaning (Array[Object])
+- `triggers` - Functions that are being called on available React-events (`onClick` on header, see [JS trigger insertion](#js-trigger-insertion))

 ---